Perverse sheaves and the cohomology of regular Hessenberg varieties: Monodromy actions of the Weyl group

 Let $H \subset\mathfrak{g}$ be a Hessenberg subspace and let $s\in\mathfrak{g}$ be a regular semisimple element.
 The centralizer $G_s$ is a maximal torus of $G$ which acts on the associated Hessenberg variety $\Hess(s,H)$.

 \begin{proposition} \cite[Section III]{dem.pro.sha:92} The Hessenberg variety $\Hess(s,H)$ is a GKM variety for the action of $G_s$. \end{proposition}

-\begin{remark} Using the GKM property, Tymoczko \cite{tym:08} defined an action of the Weyl group on $\Hess(s,H)$.
+\begin{remark} Using Proposition \ref{gkm}, Tymoczko \cite{tym:08} defined an action of the Weyl group on $H^*(\Hess(s,H))$.
 In the rest of this section we will show that it is induced by the natural monodromy action of the fundamental group $\pi_1(\mathfrak{g}^{\text{rs}},s)$.

-The insight of connecting the Tymoczko dot-action with monodromy is due to Brosnan and Chow.
-While their paper \cite{bro.cho:18} only makes this identification in type $A$, there is a straightforward generalization to arbitrary Lie type.
-We formulate it below for completeness, and we also include an appendix with details about monodromy actions on equivariant cohomology. \end{remark}
+The connection between the dot action and monodromy was established by Brosnan and Chow.
+While their paper \cite{bro.cho:18} only makes this identification in type $A$, there is a straightforward generalization of their argument to arbitrary Lie type.
+We formulate it below for completeness, and we also include in the appendix a number of details about monodromy actions on equivariant cohomology. \end{remark}

 Let $\mathfrak{t}$ be the Lie algebra of the maximal torus $T$, and let $W$ be the associated Weyl group.
 Consider the restriction $\tilde{\mathfrak{g}}^{\text{rs}}=\mu_{\mathfrak{b}}^{-1}(\mathfrak{g}^{\text{rs}})$ of the Grothendieck--Springer resolution to the regular semisimple locus.
 There is a Cartesian diagram